-4.2 Exemption for an institution, board or body
+4.2 Exemption for a statutory body

-In order to qualify for the exemption from the payment of transfer duty for the acquisition of property under section 9(1)(c)(ii) of the Transfer Duty Act, the organisation applying for the exemption must be an institution, board or body (see 4.2.1) and must use the whole or substantially the whole (see 4.3) of the property acquired for the carrying on of one or more PBAs (see 4.1.2).
+In order to qualify for the exemption from the payment of transfer duty for the acquisition of property under section 9(1)(c)(ii) of the Transfer Duty Act, the organisation applying for the exemption must be a statutory body (see 4.2.1) and must use the whole or substantially the whole (see 4.3) of the property acquired for the carrying on of one or more PBAs (see 4.1.2).

-4.2.1 An institution, board or body
+4.2.1 A statutory body

 In order to qualify for exemption under section 10(1)(cA)(i), an organisation must be established by or under law for a specific object (see 4.2.2).
-An institution, board or body must be approved by the Commissioner before the exemption will apply.
+A statutory body must be approved by the Commissioner before the exemption will apply.